 - a.
 No variances to the requirements of this article are required. - b.
 The proposed addition or expansion shall not increase the total square footage of the building or area occupied by the use by more than 25 percent or 1,000 square feet, whichever is less, provided further that no other expansion has occurred within the past three years. - vii.
 Reuse or reoccupancy of an existing building that has been vacant for more than 90 days, subject to the following: - a.
-No variances to the requirements of this article are required. - The proposed use shall be conducted within a completely enclosed building. - c.
+No variances to the requirements of this article are required. - b.
+The proposed use shall be conducted within a completely enclosed building. - c.
 The proposed use shall not require additional parking demands, access changes or other substantial modifications and improvements to the existing site or building. - viii.
 Any excavation, filling, soil removal, mining or creation of ponds not to exceed 2,500 square feet, provided that such activity is not related to a residential, office, commercial or industrial development project. - ix.
-Family day care homes (less than six children), as licensed by the State of Michigan. - Temporary construction building and uses. - xi.
+Family day care homes (less than six children), as licensed by the State of Michigan. - x.
+Temporary construction building and uses. - xi.
 Accessory structures and uses specified in article 2 (accessory buildings, structures and uses). - xii.
-The city planner, city administrator, building official or applicant shall have the option to request planning commission review of a project otherwise eligible for administrative site plan approval.
+Mobile Food Vending, as a temporary land use, subject to the following conditions: - a.
+Location.
+Mobile food vending is permitted in the Village Center district on private property that is vacant or used for non-residential purposes.
+The vendor must provide approval of the property owners.
+Mobile food vending units shall be located and maintained on a dust-free surface and shall not be placed on existing landscaped areas.